Social-Evolution-and-Behavior/anTraX/docs/configuration.md

 ### Tuning the linking step

 Linking is the process of connecting blobs from consecutive frames into tracklets.
-Linked blobs are assumed to represent a case where some or all of the ants that are included in the blob from the first frame also included in the blob in the second frame.
-A blob can be linked to zero, one or multiple blobs in the the other frame.
+Linked blobs are assumed to represent a case where some or all of the ants that are included in the blob from the first frame are also included in the blob in the second frame.
+A blob can be linked to zero, one, or multiple blobs in the the other frame.

 As described in the paper, anTraX uses optical flow to link blobs.
 This is used whenever a blob has more than one possible blob to link to inside its "linking cluster".